denotalabs/denota-protocol/contracts/src/RegistrarPlanning.md

 * Check that if module address has no code (DNE) transaction should fail

 ### V1 Audited Deployment [ABI_Breaking]
+* Move contractURI to RegistrarGovernance
-* Change "modules" to "hooks"
+* Change "module" references to "hooks"
 * Update the events so that Written doesn't have Transfer fields and Module is indexed
 * Remove the libraries from foundry bc they show up in the verification
 * Make verification multi-part since it's so long for block explorer users to find the right part